nextmv-io/community-apps/python-wf-custom-visuals/README.md

 # Basic Workflow App for Custom Visuals

 This example demonstrates how to create custom visual assets via a workflow app.
+While the Nextmv console already provides a built-in visualization for routes, this example shows how to create a custom visualization for rendering the routes as clusters.
+This is useful when you want to more clearly visualize the distribution of routes.
+For this, the example makes use of nextroute's (_Nextmv Routing_) **cluster** functionality.

 ## Prerequisites